 This beautiful 17th-century castle is set in lovely parkland, with woodland walks and a children’s adventure playground.

-Lulworth castle is just a 30 minutes drive from Rockley Park.
+Lulworth Castle is less than a 30-minute drive from Rockley Park.

 Dogs are welcome.